-Coronation is a red hot, synthesizer party band consisting of long time Northwest musicians, Joshua Blanchard, Andy Brown & David LiaBraaten.
+Coronation is a synth-heavy party band consisting of long time Northwest musicians, Joshua Blanchard, Andy Brown & David LiaBraaten.
 The band brings together elements of Synth pop, Italian disco and up tempo New Romantic crooning into a tasty aural blend that’s both futuristic and and nostalgic.
 While most dance music lives in the thrill of the moment, Coronation explores what happens the day after the party and divulges autobiographical tales of broken relationships, hangovers, and burning the candle at both ends.
-The band has 2 releases under it's belt; debut full Rumor and last year's Black Box/Sketchy 7 inch vinyl release.
-The new album Silicon Days will be released late 2017/early 2018.
+The band has 2 releases under it's belt; debut full-length Rumor and 2016's Black Box/Sketchy 7 inch vinyl release.
+The new album Silicon Days will be released early 2018.

 In addition to airplay on Portland's own KXRY Xray.Fm and performing at PDX Pop Now Festival, Coronation has opened for Synthwave giants Carpenter Brut and Magic Sword.